amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

 - **Dataset**: The *TinyStories* dataset (see the [References](#References) section), consisting of short and simple stories, was used for training.

 - **Positional Embeddings**: In GPT-2, positional embeddings are trained from scratch like other parameters.
-- **Bias**: GPT 2 uses no bias for the final projection.
+- **Bias**: GPT-2 uses no bias for the final projection.
 - **Architecture**: GPT-2 is a decoder-only transformer and uses no bias for the final projection.
 - **Normalization**: In GPT-2, normalization is applied before the attention mechanism.
 - **GELU Activation**: GPT-2 uses the tanh approximation for the GELU activation function.
 - **Weight Initialization**: Proper weight initialization is crucial.
-For example, the embedding layers are better be initialized with a uniform distribution.
+For example, the embedding layers are better not initialized with a uniform distribution.

 ## Repository Structure